diogovalentte/olist_data_warehouse/README.md

 ## OBJECTIVE:
 Create a Data Warehouse in the dimensional model (fact and dimensional tables) with data from the [Olist](https://olist.com/) brazilian ecommerce to answer the following questions requested by an imaginary CEO:
 1. Average of amounts paid in each payment method.
-2. Avarage quantity of customers on the São Paulo and Goiás states from Brazil.
+2. Average quantity of customers in the São Paulo and Goiás states from Brazil.
 3. Median of the stars review of each product category.
 4. Average price of purchase installments in installments.
-5. Avarage price of the 25% biggest purchases prices.
+5. Average price of the 25% biggest purchases prices.
-6. Quantity of times that a order was delivered after the expected delivery date.
+6. Quantity of times that an order was delivered after the expected delivery date.
-7. Avarage price of each product category.
+7. Average price of each product category.
 8. Day of the week with biggest purchases.

 ## The dataset sources:
 The datasets are from [Kaggle](https://www.kaggle.com) and can be found [here](https://www.kaggle.com/olistbr/brazilian-ecommerce).
 ### Dataset schema:
-The image image bellow represents the dataset files in CSV format downloaded from Kaggle and their relationships:
+The image below represents the dataset files in CSV format downloaded from Kaggle and their relationships:

 ![imageDB](https://i.imgur.com/HRhd2Y0.png)

 ## Data Warehouse schema:
-To answer the imaginary CEO questions, the final data warehouse schema will look like bellow.
+To answer the imaginary CEO questions, the final data warehouse schema will look like below.
 We have the order_fact table as our Fact table and it dimensional tables:

 ![imageDW](https://i.imgur.com/7BkaiJH.png)